Benjamin Herschel Babbage: Family

 "I have found a good school for the boys, John Lorenzo's non-denominational school.
 The largest private independent school in South Australia at this time."

 Charles accompanied his father on his journeys of exploration 1857–62, recording scenes in a small sketchbook which has been preserved.
 He was a member of the Adelaide Philosophical Society and for some years its Honorary Secretary.

 He married Amelia Barton on 28 July 1869.
 While working as a teller with the Bank of Adelaide he started speculating on the Stock Exchange and losing money.
 On 1 July 1876 he was charged with embezzling £1616, and in September was sentenced to seven years imprisonment for that and passing a fraudulent cheque.

 During his internment his wife ran their home as a boarding house for students of Prince Alfred College and ran drawing classes.
 His family moved to New Zealand in 1881.
-He was released from prison some time after 1880 and moved to New Zealand, for a while farming in Wanganui, then "Croftmoor" near Hāwera from 1883 to 1894 then moved to St John's Hill, Wanganui where he took an active role in local affairs, and was a prominent member of the Camera Club and the Wanganui Astronomical Society.
+He was released from prison some time after 1880 and moved to New Zealand, for a while farming in Wanganui, then "Croftmoor", near Hāwera, from 1883.
+Around 1894 he moved to St John's Hill, Wanganui, where he took an active role in local affairs, and was a prominent member of the Camera Club and the Wanganui Astronomical Society.
 He was active in the Beautifying Society and did much work on Virginia Lake.
 His wife was on the board of the Wanganui Orphanage from 1896 to 1918 and president from 1910.
 Their home "Rotokawau" was on St John's Hill above the Winter Garden; the gully at the rear is called "Babbage's Gully".
 He died at home after a brief illness.